 Applying For 2022-24 Entry

-If you would like to register your interest and receive updates from us about applying for 2022-24 entry, please complete the form here:
+If you would like to register your interest and receive updates from us about our Entry 2023 and future applications cycles, please complete the form here:

 Zoom In On UWC!
 A series of live online information and Q&A webinars for prospective students and parents.

 Join UWC Great Britain, our current students, parents and alumni to learn about United World Colleges and how to apply!